 2. Be the bridge

 4. Make sure they’re on a sleep schedule

 5. The “carrot” – have something that will motivate them

 6. Make little goals

-I hope these helped you get that teen up and moving and doing those things that you know will help them be a better person and live a happier and healthier life.
+Together with your love and understanding, allow these motivators to help you get that teen up and moving and doing those things that you know will help them be a better person and live a happier and healthier life.